grnet/apimas/docs/specification.rst

 APIMAS Configuration
 --------------------

-To summarize, the composition of structural elements and predicates should form a specification as explained above which is completely understood by the application.
-However, based on the needs of each application, this specification is extendable and customizable.
+The composition of structural elements and predicates as above forms a specification for the API that should be completely understood by all applications.

+However, implementations of the API will necessarily require additional application-, or even deployment-specific settings, which we will collectively refer to as *configuration*.

+Each application may invent its own predicates and build its configuration in a document similar to the specification.
-This means that the developer can attach implementation-specific details which are only understood by the current application which reads the specification.
-For instance, for a Django application a Django model can be bound to a specific collection like follows:
+For instance, for a Django application a model can be bound to a specific collection like this:

 .. code-block:: python